wayneworkman/sines/README.md

 ### Phase One: Brute-Force Search

 1. **Parameter Grid Generation**: Generates a grid of possible sine wave parameters (amplitude, frequency, phase shift).
+With the `--optimize-two-waves` flag, the grid encompasses combinations of two sine waves simultaneously.
+2. **FFT-Based Frequency Estimation**: When enabled via `--use-fft-initialization`, the script uses the Fast Fourier Transform to estimate initial frequencies, focusing the search on the most promising frequency ranges.
-2. **Fitness Calculation**: For each parameter combination, calculates a fitness score by comparing it against the observed data.
+3. **Fitness Calculation**: For each parameter combination, calculates a fitness score by comparing it against the observed data.
-3. **Top Candidates Selection**: Retains the top-performing parameter combinations with the lowest fitness scores.
+4. **Top Candidates Selection**: Retains the top-performing parameter combinations with the lowest fitness scores, configurable via `--top-candidates`.
-4. **Real-Time Visualization**: Continuously updates plots to visualize the fitting progress.
+5. **Real-Time Visualization**: Continuously updates plots to visualize the fitting progress.

 ### Phase Two: Refinement

 1. **Focused Parameter Search**: Performs a finer search around top candidates from the brute-force phase.
+This phase can be skipped with `--desired-refinement-step-size skip`.
 2. **Fitness Recalculation**: Recomputes fitness scores for refined parameter combinations.
 3. **Best Parameters Identification**: Selects parameters that yield the best fitness scores.
 4. **Optional Refinement**: Users can skip this phase for faster results.